AminYabut/tabby/README.md

     2.)
 Add "start tab" to your server config file.

     3.)
 Either restart your server or use the /refresh then /start tab command.

+    ** Do Not Change the Folder Name from Tab.
+You will break the mod. **

 ### Usage